yawnoc/phd-thesis/README.md

 ## Compile

+This software comes with ABSOLUTELY NO WARRANTY etc. etc.

 Run `./compile` to compile from scratch.
 This calls `./clean` (which removes ignored files) and `./version` (which generates the Git version information)